flatironinstitute/CryoLike/docs/source/usage/usage.rst

 :doc:`detailed description of
 file/directory structure </usage/file_structure>`.

-To read more about the cryoLike concepts and functions see:
+To read more about the CryoLike concepts and functions see:

 .. toctree::
     :maxdepth: 1